 First, one needs to define the meaning of “silence,” as that term is used in the Bible generally, and then as it is employed in 1 Corinthians 14 in particular.

 The Greek term is

-sigao, and it is a word which has never demanded an absolute, unqualified silence.
+sigao, and it is a word that has never demanded absolute, unqualified silence.
 Rather, the nature of the silence is determined by the context in which the expression is used.

 After the disciples witnessed the transfiguration scene, they “held their peace,” i.e., remained silent (Lk.
 9:36).
 That does not mean they did not talk at all.
 Rather, they did not discuss with others what they had seen on the mountain.

 Keeping Silent and 1 Corinthians 14

 We now direct our attention to 1 Corinthians 14.
 The verb

 sigao is three times used in this chapter.

 One who has the gift of tongues is to keep silence if he has no interpreter to use in conjunction with an audience of a different language (v.
 28).

 If a brother is speaking, and another brother receives a more current revelation from God, the former speaker is to keep silence (v.
 30).